tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 ### `tf.convert_to_tensor(value, dtype=None, name=None, as_ref=False, preferred_dtype=None)` {#convert_to_tensor}

-Converts the given `value` to an `Output`.
+Converts the given `value` to a `Tensor`.

-This function converts Python objects of various types to `Output` objects.
-It accepts `Output` objects, numpy arrays, Python lists, and Python scalars.
+This function converts Python objects of various types to `Tensor` objects.
+It accepts `Tensor` objects, numpy arrays, Python lists, and Python scalars.
 For example:

 ```python